-Envelope ID: 75CABFBB-9F3F-4FF9-A9A7-0D7F251BA50A Ensure quality of the evaluation.
-Organize a briefing to evaluation team.
+E I I I I I I I I I I I I I I I I I I I guidance requirements Assure smooth, quality, and independent implementation of the evaluation with needful guidance from UNDP's Senior Management.
+Participate in hiring consultant by reviewing proposals and complete the recruitment process.
+Organize a kick-off meeting/briefing with evaluation team.
+Provide UNDP evaluation policies and guidelines to the evaluation team. including safeguarding of transparency and independence.
+Supervise, guide, and provide feedback and comments to the evaluation consultants.
+Ensure quality of the evaluation.
+Review the evaluation inception report, ensuring that it meets UNDP requirements.
+Review management response and action plan.
+Report to the senior management on compliance with the evaluation plan, completion of management responses and key actions and results of the quality assessment.
 Upload the ToR, report and management response and action plan to ERC.
-Ensure the implementation of management response and action plans.
-Portfolio Team The portfolio team led by RoL Programme Specialist consists of programme and support staff.
-Their key roles include: Provide required portfolio documents Arrange all the field visits, stakeholder consultations and interviews as needed.
-With evaluation manager, the portfolio team will further provide briefing to evaluation team Provide comments and clarification on the ToR, inception report and draft evaluation reports Assist in circulating and getting the feedback on ToR, inception and evaluation report from stakeholders Respond to evaluation recommendations by providing management responses and key actions to all recommendations addressed to UNDP Ensure dissemination of the evaluation report to all the stakeholders including the project board Implement relevant key actions on evaluation recommendations Evaluation Reference Group Evaluation Reference Group (ERG) includes government partners and/ or donors including representatives from project management board.
+Monitor implementation of evaluation action plan and update the progress at ERC. results of the quality assessment.
+Upload the ToR, report and management response and action plan to ERC.
+Monitor implementation of evaluation action c Provide preliminary partner, stakeholder and beneficiary information.
+Arrange all the field visits, stakeholder consultations and interviews as needed.
+With evaluation manager, the portfolio team will further provide briefing to evaluation team μ ν 8 velope ID: 4CBF593C-CEC9-4804-A95C-0868F129E25C Assist in circulating and getting the feedback on ToR, inception and evaluation report from stakeholders.
+Respond to evaluation recommendations by providing management responses and key actions to all recommendations addressed to UNDP.
+Ensure dissemination of the evaluation report to all the stakeholders including the project board.
+Implement relevant key actions on evaluation recommendations.
+Contact regional focal points to seek advice when dispute arises.
+Evaluation Reference Group Evaluation Reference Group (ERG) includes key partners and stakeholder including representatives from project management board.
+The primary roles of reference group are to support the evaluation process, provide feedback and direction in key stages.
 The key roles of ERG include: Perform advisory role throughout the evaluation process providing inputs into and review of ToR, inception reports and draft evaluation reports.
 Ensure that gender equality and women's empowerment and other cross-cutting issues are considered in all steps of the evaluation process.
 Ensure that the United Nations Evaluation Group (UNEG) evaluation standards are adhered to, including safeguarding of transparency and independence.
-Provide advice on the evaluation relevance, the - DS Provide advice on the evaluation relevance, the appropriateness of evaluation questions and methodology, and the extent to which conclusions are credible, considering the evidence presented, and recommendations action oriented.
+Provide advice on the evaluation questions and methodology, and the extent to which conclusions are credible, considering the evidence presented, and recommendations action oriented.
 Support and provide input to the development of the management responses and key actions.